 A common myth about photography is that you need a professional camera to take quality photos.
 This is simply not true.
 You can take amazing photos with your phone.
 You don’t even need fancy (or expensive) photo editing equipment.
 You can also easily edit photos with apps!

 3 – SPRUCE UP YOUR COPY

 Just as images are important, so are words.
-But good writing isn’t necessarily dependent on what you write… a lot of the impact from “good writing” is how you write your content.
-Persuasive tones, first person recounts, power words and active voice can turnaround a previously boring piece of work.
+But good writing isn’t necessarily dependent on what you write… a lot of the impact of “good writing” is how you write your content.
+Persuasive tones, first-person recounts, power words and active voice can turn around a previously boring piece of work.

 Power words to use in your copywriting:

 Variety is the spice of life, right?
 Would you want to see the same post over and over?
 Probably not.
 So why subject your followers to that?
 As humans, we are naturally curious beings.
 We want to see content that intrigues us and commands our attention.
 Stumped for what you can share?

 • Other people’s content (just get permission to post if it’s an image!)